bxparks/AceTime/USER_GUIDE.md

       not load the entire TZ Database due to memory constraints of most Arduino boards.
 * `TimeZone`
-    * It might be possible to use both a basic `TimeZone` created using a `zonedb::ZoneInfo` entry, and an extended `TimeZone` using a `zonedbx::ZoneInfo` entry, together in a single program.
+    * It might be possible to use different `TimeZone` instances created different zonedb database (i.e. `zonedb`, `zonedbx`, `zonedbc`).
       However, this is not a configuration that is expected to be used often, so it has not been tested well, if at all.
     * One potential problem is that the equality of two `TimeZone` depends only on the `zoneId`, so a Basic `TimeZone` created with a `zonedb::kZoneAmerica_Los_Angeles` will be considered equal to an Extended